 Music is at the very heart of our school life.
 Woodhill Primary School is a singing school and the children are rapidly developing a repertoire of songs!
-Each week Foundation stage, Key Stage One and Key Stage Two have a 20 minute singing assembly.
+Alongside singing children will be learning how to play instruments, learn musical notation, and have access to a range of musical instruments from Glockenspiels and percussion instruments to recorders and keyboards.
+Each week Key Stage One and Key Stage Two have a 20 minute singing assembly.
 This gives us the opportunity to come together as a group and sing together.

-Key Stage One are currently learning a range of repertoire alongside our expert singer Hannah Stanton and Music Specialist Albert Buga.
-Key Stage Two are learning ‘Sing’ by Gary Barlow with expert guidance from our Music Specialist Albert Buga and Music Lead Tom Bright.
-In every session the children focus on developing musicianship through a range of exercises.
-We start every session with rhythm, vocal and breathing exercises that help to support the learning of their song.
+Key Stage One are currently learning a range of repertoire based on our Diversity and Identity topics alongside our Music Specialist Albert Buga.
+Key Stage Two are learning Raise My Voice with expert guidance from our Music Specialist Albert Buga.
+In every session the children focus on developing musicianship through a range of Music Theory exercises.
+We start every session with rhythm, vocal and breathing exercises that help to support the learning of the songs.

 Both KS1 and KS2 children receive a 40 minute session of music every week.
 We have ensured that this is consistent in order to develop children's music appraisal, composition and performance skills.